-Partially exempt continuing connected transactions
+Partially exempt connected transactions

-Continuing connected transactions are exempt from the independent shareholders' approval requirement (but subject to the reporting and announcement requirements) only where each or all of the percentage ratios except the profits ratio is/are on an annual basis:
+Connected transactions are exempt from the independent shareholders' approval requirement (but subject to the reporting and announcement requirements) where each or all of the percentage ratios except the profits ratio is/are:

 - a. less than 5%; or - b. less than 25% and the total consideration is less than HK\$10 million.